CarBuyer ranks the best drivers’ cars in Singapore that ring in under the S$200,000 with COE mark

 The Mazda MX-5 is one of the purest expressions of driving pleasure, since as a two-seat drop-top roadster its focus isn’t on going fast, carrying people or luggage, or anything extraneous.

 It’s an experience very much centered around you and the car – Mazda’s the company that boasts of making its cars with the driver and machine as one (jinba ittai) after all.
-It’s the sort of machine that can bring a smile to a wheel-person’s face in any situation, and while it’s focused on driving pleasure, it also isn’t crazy-sporty like a Lotus Exige, still has a decent amount of creature comforts, and rides comfortably.
+It’s the sort of machine that can bring a smile to a wheel-person’s face in any situation, and while it’s focused on driving pleasure, it also isn’t crazy-sporty like a Lotus Exige, still has a decent amount of creature comfort, and rides comfortably.

 We’d rank it higher on the drive experience alone, but the fact remains you can carry only one passenger with you, and it has a tiny boot.